 - Create a font collection from fonts in a folder.

 - Create a font collection from a selected subset of fonts.

 - Use fonts embedded in PDF and Postscript files.

 Browsing and selecting fonts is done in the Font Selector view.
 The font selector view can be opened from the Character panel, the Character Options view or other places where a font is selected.

 The font selector view contains the list of fonts from the current font collection, with the following options:

-- (1) is a search box used to restrict the list of fonts to fonts with names containing the searched name.
+- (1) a search box used to restrict the list of fonts to fonts with names containing the searched name.

 - (2) opens a menu used to select a font collection, select fonts from files or manage the font collections.

 - (3) shows the typeface names from the current font collection.
 Typefaces containing multiple styles can be opened by clicking on the arrow shown before the typeface name.

 - (4) shows a preview of the font using the selected text.